zkoss/zkdoc/zk_component_ref/Slider.md

 # Knob Mold

+{% include ZK EE %} {% include versionSince\| 8.6.0 %} Set the mold
-Set the mold property to "knob" will enable knob slider.
+property to "knob" will enable knob slider.
 So the slider can act as a normal knob.
 The knob can controlled by wheel, drag, click and enter a value to the input element.

 ![](knob360.png)